Designing Phase Sensitive Probes of Monopole Superconducting Order

-The first order $2\pi$-periodic Josephson current between an $s$-wave superconductor and $\Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=0)}$ monopole superconductor is nonvanishing in this tight-binding model for the same symmetry reasons discussed for the continuum model in Sec.~\ref{subsec:JG.GF}.
+the first-order $2\pi$-periodic Josephson current between an $s$-wave superconductor and $\Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=0)}$ monopole superconductor is nonvanishing in this tight-binding model for the same symmetry reasons discussed for the continuum model in Sec.~\ref{subsec:JG.GF}.
 The tight-binding model preserves the two parity-related Fermi surfaces which have opposite Chern numbers.
 Although the Fermi surfaces are not perfectly spherical, the topology of the effective pairing remains invariant and is still classified by the pair monopole charge, $q_p = -1$.
 Additionally, the global angular momentum of the pairing order is constrained to the $l_z = 0$ channel, as both the kinetic and the proximitized pairing parts of the tight-binding Hamiltonian are invariant under lattice rotations $R_z$.
 Therefore, the effective pairing order likewise transforms according to conserved $l_{z, \mathrm{glob}} = 0$.
 However, compared to the effective pairing derived in the continuum model in Eq.~\eqref{q=-1.lz=0.effective_pairing}, there are small but nonzero contributions to the pairing order from monopole harmonics in the $l = 2$ partial wave channel as a result of the lattice symmetry.
-Nonetheless, these contributions from higher partial wave channels do not significantly affect the nonzero first order Josephson coupling.
-Hence, because the tight binding model preserves the symmetry and topology of the system, the essential features of the Josephson current, for example its $2\pi$-periodicity, agree with the previous result based on continuum model.
+Nonetheless, these contributions from higher partial wave channels do not significantly affect the nonzero first-order Josephson coupling.
+Hence, because the tight-binding model preserves the symmetry and topology of the system, the essential features of the Josephson current, for example its $2\pi$-periodicity, agree with the previous result based on continuum model.
 Furthermore, these features persist in the long Josephson junction limit, as discussed in Sec.~\ref{appendix:long_SNS}.